heatseeknyc/landlord-lookup-pipeline/notes/Data-Model.rst

 - DHCR rent stabilization
 - MAPPluto 16v2

-The exact origin of these datasets is described in more detail in the `Data Provenance <Data-Provenance.rst>` note.
+The exact origin of these datasets is described in more detail in the `Data Acquisition <Data-Acquisition.rst>` note.

 The "hot" component is the NYC Geoclient API, an external service provided by the City of New York.